 How Do Referral Partnerships Work?

-Instead of spending on ads, LinkedIn Navigator, content marketing, and other costly and time-intensive means of attracting prospects — which then must be qualified and engaged further — partnerships provide a shortcut to highly qualified leads.
+Unlike ads, LinkedIn Navigator, content marketing, and other costly and time-intensive means of attracting prospects, partnerships provide a shortcut to highly qualified leads.

 The What: Identify People and Businesses

-Be sure to include businesses that are offering the same exact service(s) you are, but for some reason, are unable to satisfy a subset of their clients, whom you can service.
+Be sure to include businesses that are offering the same exact service(s) you are, but for some reason, are unable to satisfy a subset of their clients.

 Some reasons why a business might not be able to service a client might include: